zhihou7/BatchFormer/domain_generalization/README.md

 I have also included Transfer-Learning-Library in this directory.
 You can find the examples in Transfer-Learning-Library/master/examples/domain_generalization/image_classification/ (e.g. baseline.py, irm.py)

+In Transfer-Learning-Library/master/examples/domain_adaption/image_classification/, you can find corresponding code for Domain Adaption.

-BatchFormer based on SWAD is provided in SWAD.
+BatchFormer based on SWAD is provided in swad.

 ## Experiment and Results